wordofwarning/wordofwarning.org/current/2018-hazard/index.md

 *Shadow Girl* is her first solo work, originally developed as part of Proud & Loud Arts’ group work *Cells – A Body of Work*, here expanded and developed on a larger scale.
 In *Shadow Girl*, Chrissy wants to bring a positive discussion about learning disability to a wider public audience through a creative intervention in public spaces.

 #### Credits
-Supported using public funding by the National Lottery through Arts Council England.
+Shadow Girl commissioned by hÅb for Hazard 2018; supported using public funding by the National Lottery through Arts Council England.

 #### Websites
 <a href="http://proudandloudarts.com" target="_blank">proudandloudarts.com</a> | <a href="http://twitter.com/proudandloudart" target="_blank">@proudandloudart</a> | <a href="http://facebook.com/proudandloudarts" target="_blank">Proud & Loud Arts on facebook</a><br><a href="http://hazardmcr.org" target="_blank">hazardmcr.org</a> | <a href="http://twitter.com/hazardmcr" target="_blank">@hazardmcr</a>